FabianMDRepos/GymnasticsGainz/README.md

 # GymnasticsGainz

-GymnasticsGainz is a Java-based workout planning application that helps users create exercise routines tailored to their fitness goals.
+GymnasticsGainz is a Java-based workout planning application that helps coaches create conditioning routines tailored to their season goals.
 Whether you're looking to build muscle, maintain your current physique, or peak for a competition, GymnasticsGainz has you covered.

 ![GymnasticsGainz Screenshot](screenshot.png)